tofu-tf/typed-schema/README.md

 or compile error will be raised in the `MkRoute` application
 ### DSL
-All definition elements are functions with almost no implementation, returning types from the `ru.tinkoff.tschema.typeDSL._` package, or created by your own.
+All definition elements are functions with almost no implementation, returning types from the `ru.tinkoff.tschema.typeDSL._` package, or created by yourself.

 **Those types are the definition.**